Xpiri/Xpiri/README.md

 # :wave: Hello there!

-I'm Federico, a junior data scientist 📈 from Italy.
+I'm Federico, a junior data scientist 📈 from Italy and aspirant researcher.
 Welcome to my github page!

 * :closed_book: My main interests are:
-    *   Data science and data visualization
-    *   Machine Learning
+    *   Statistical modeling, Machine learning and Deep learning
-    *   Deep learning, CV and NLP
-    *   Statistics and biostatistics
+    *   Explainable AI and Causality in Deep learning
-    *   Playing board games and videogames
+    *   Statistics and Biostatistics
+    *   Data Visualization

 * :hammer_and_wrench: My favorite tools include:
     * R and Rstudio
-    * Python and Jupyter Notebooks
+    * Python, VSCode and Jupyter Notebooks
     * Tableau and Power Bi
     * Github and LaTeX